cloudmesh/cloudmesh-mpi/docs/report-group.md

 **What are good features?** (Fidel, Gregor)

 Some of Zoom's features include live chat, screen sharing, a whiteboard, and virtual reactions for meeting participants.
-Additionally, it has the ability to record meetings to the cloud or personal devices, create breakout rooms and allows participants seamlessly moving between them.
+Additionally, it can record meetings to the cloud or personal devices, create breakout rooms, and allows participants to seamlessly moving between them.
 A very important feature is that the meeting owner can remotely control another participant's screen.
 Zoom allows users to join a session through an established meeting URL.
 Participants do not need to be signed in or even have a Zoom account.
 Additionally, people joining from places with limited Internet access can call into the meeting's audio channel using dedicated telephone numbers.

 **What are not so good features?**